pauluwaifo/task-management-application/README.md

 	git pull origin main (Pull Changes from the Remote Repository)

 **DEPENDENCIES USED**
---Firebase (to handle user authentication and store user data):
+--Firebase SDK (to handle user authentication and store user data):
 --Run the Following Commands on your Terminal
 	npm intall firebase